What AI Agent Frameworks Are and When to Use One

 Can I use multiple AI agent frameworks together?
 Yes, and many teams do.
 A common pattern is using LangChain for tool management and retrieval, while using CrewAI or AutoGen for multi-agent orchestration.
 Frameworks are libraries, not monoliths—they compose well.

 Do I need an AI agent framework, or should I use a platform?
 It depends on your team’s engineering capacity.
 Frameworks give you maximum control and lower per-unit costs but require more development and operations work.
 Platforms trade some flexibility for faster deployment and managed infrastructure.
-Many organizations start with a framework and graduate to a platform for production.
+Many organizations start with a framework, then move selected workloads to managed platforms as reliability and compliance requirements grow.

 Are AI agent frameworks free?
 Most are open-source and free to use (LangChain, CrewAI, AutoGen, Haystack, Llama Index, Dify).
 Costs come from the LLM API calls your agents make, any cloud infrastructure you run them on, and optional paid features (LangSmith, CrewAI Enterprise, Azure services).

 How do AI agent frameworks handle security?
 Security approaches vary.
-AutoGen and Semantic Kernel have enterprise-grade security patterns built in (sandboxing, Azure AD).
-LangChain and CrewAI rely on your implementation for security boundaries.
-For any production deployment, implement tool-level permissions, output validation, and rate limiting regardless of framework.
+AutoGen and Semantic Kernel include stronger enterprise patterns such as sandboxing, identity integration, and policy controls.
+LangChain and CrewAI provide flexible primitives, but you must enforce boundaries yourself.
+For production, implement tool-level permissions, output validation, audit logging, rate limiting, and secret isolation regardless of framework.